 What does the right web design bring to the business owner?

-• First, the right web design increases brand awareness.
+- First, the right web design increases brand awareness.
 A satisfied user will recommend the site to their friends or share the link on their social networks.
 Undoubtedly, good web design is one of the core elements of attracting a wide audience in a short time.

-• Second, it is an increase in conversion.
+- Second, it is an increase in conversion.
 A usual visit to the site is not interesting for the owner.
 All business owners crave action from the user.
-If the visitor like the interface and quickly understands the site, the desire to register or purchase will be much higher.
+If the visitor likes the interface and quickly understands the site, the desire to register or purchase will be much higher.
 Surely, sometimes visitors will not do this right away.
 Yet, after a few days, the user will still return to you.

-15 main web design mistakes: overview
+15 major web design mistakes: overview

 Here is the list of the most common web design mistakes we see in website projects.